-You must report to the Citi Benefits Center any change of status that affects your benefits within 31 days of the qualified event by following the process described under "How to Report a Qualified Change in Status Event" on page 31.
+You must report to the Citi Benefits Center any change of status that affects your benefits within 31 days of the qualified event by following the process described under "How to Report a Qualified Change in Status Event" on page 29.

-Exceptions to the 31-day rule are the loss of Medicaid or Children's Health Insurance Program (CHIP) coverage and the start of eligibility for state premium assistance.
-For these two events, you have 60 days to report a change of status and change your benefits.
+Exceptions to the 31-day rule are legal separation, annulment or divorce, the loss of Medicaid or Children's Health Insurance Program (CHIP) coverage, and the start of eligibility for state premium assistance.
+For these three events, you have 60 days to report a change of status and change your benefits.